accodeing/fortnox-api/README.md

 [![Maintainability](https://api.codeclimate.com/v1/badges/89d30a43fedf210d470b/maintainability)](https://codeclimate.com/github/accodeing/fortnox-api/maintainability)
 [![Test Coverage](https://api.codeclimate.com/v1/badges/89d30a43fedf210d470b/test_coverage)](https://codeclimate.com/github/accodeing/fortnox-api/test_coverage)

-The rough status of this project is as follows (as of December 2020):
+The rough status of this project is as follows (as of summer 2022):
-* Development is not as active as it used to be, but the project is not forgotten.
-We have an app running this gem in production and it works like a charm for what we do.
+* `master` branch and the released versions should be production ready.
-* We hope to be able to continue with our work with [rest_easy gem](https://github.com/accodeing/rest_easy), which generalize REST API's in general.
+* We are planning on continue with our work with [rest_easy gem](https://github.com/accodeing/rest_easy) in the near future.
+It's a way to generalize REST API's in general.
 * Basic structure complete.
 Things like getting customers and invoices, updating and saving etc.
 * Some advanced features implemented, for instance support for multiple Fortnox accounts and filtering entities.
-* We have ideas for more advanced features, like sorting entities, pagination of results but nothing in the pipeline right now.
+* We have ideas for more advanced features, like sorting entities, pagination of results but it's not implemented...
 * A few models implemented.
 Right now we pretty good support for `Customer`, `Invoice`, `Order`, `Article`, `Label` and `Project`.
 Adding more models in general is quick and easy (that's the whole point with this gem), see the developer guide further down.

 # Architecture overview